Andrei Konchalovsky: Career

 In 2010, Konchalovsky released a longtime passion project of his, The Nutcracker in 3D, a musical adaptation of Peter Ilyich Tchaikovsky's ballet.
 A musical film, it mixed live action and 3D animation, and starred Elle Fanning, John Turturro, Nathan Lane, and Richard E. Grant.
 The film was scored with music from the ballet, with additional lyrics by Tim Rice.
 The film was universally panned by critics and audiences.

 In the same year, Konchalovsky also featured in Hitler in Hollywood, a bio-doc about Micheline Presle which evolves into a thrilling investigation of the long hidden truth behind European cinema.
 This mockumentary thriller uncovers Hollywood's unsuspected plot against the European motion picture industry.
 The film won the FIPRESCI Prize at the Karlovy Vary International Film Festival and was nominated for a Crystal Globe award in July 2010.

 In 2012, Konchalovsky wrote, directed and produced The Battle for Ukraine, which provided an in depth analysis of how Ukraine to this day struggles to escape from the close embrace of its former big brother, Russia.
 This extensive study lasted for almost three years and involved an array of Ukrainian, Russian and American historians, politicians and journalists, as well as the ex-President of Poland Aleksander Kwaśniewski, the ex-President of Slovakia Rudolf Schuster, the ex-President of Georgia Eduard Shevardnadze, the seventh Secretary-General of the United Nations Kofi Annan, the ex-Prime Minister of Russia Viktor Chernomyrdin, and the businessman Boris Berezovsky.

-2013 saw Konchalovsky co-produce a story previously untold on film.
-Film-maker Margy Kinmonth invited Charles III, at the time the Prince of Wales, to make a journey through history to celebrate the artistic gene in his family and reveal an extraordinary treasure trove of work by royal hands past and present, many of whom were accomplished artists.
-Set against the spectacular landscapes of the Royal Estates and containing insights into works by members of the British royal family down the centuries and The Prince of Wales's own watercolours, Royal Paintbox explores a colourful palette of intimate family memory and observation.
+In 2013, Konchalovsky co-produced Royal Paintbox, a documentary directed by Margy Kinmonth.
+The film features Charles III, then Prince of Wales, exploring the history of artistic activity within the British royal family.
+It includes works created by members of the royal family across several countries, including watercolours by the Prince of Wales., and was filmed at various Royal Estates.

 His film The Postman's White Nights won the Silver Lion at the 71st Venice International Film Festival.
 The script is centered around the true story of Aleksey Tryaptisyn, a real life Russian Post officer based in a remote Russian Far North village surrounding Lake Kenozero.

 In 2016, Paradise directed by him won the Silver Lion at the 73rd Venice International Film Festival.
 It was selected as the Russian entry for the Best International Feature Film at the 89th Academy Awards.